[ Home ] [ Up ] [ Previous Page ] [ Next Page ]

 A full size PDF of this image is available at the link.

-I will build an L-shaped box that looks like two crates to enclose the speaker, battery and the Sierra.
+I might build an L-shaped box that looks like two crates to enclose the speaker, battery and the Sierra.
 The Sierra itself will sit on top of the tool box.
-The Sierra is slight narrower and much shorter than the took box.
+The Sierra is slightly narrower and much shorter than the took box.
 The lid of the toolbox will be part of the sound system box.
 I'll run a pair of wires through the cover of the toolbox and put a two terminal connector inside the tool box so that the whole assembly can be removed.
 The sound system power switch will sit low to the floor facing rearward.
 Some black paint will make it less visible.

 The battery is a 5 AAA NiMH set as the included Sierra gelcell battery is much too large.